MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/01-Build-your-first-declarative-agent/03-add-starter-prompts.md

 ## Test your agent in Microsoft 365 Copilot

 1. In **Microsoft 365 Copilot**, select the icon in the top right to expand the **Copilot side panel**.
 1. Find **Product support** in the list of agents and select it to enter the immersive experience to chat directly with the agent.
-Notice that the starter prompts you defined in Copilot Studio display in the user interface.
+Notice that the suggested prompts you defined in Copilot Studio display in the user interface.

     ![Screenshot of Microsoft 365 Copilot in Microsoft Edge showing the Product Support agent's starter prompts.](../Media/product-support-starter-prompts.png)
-1. **Select** a starter prompt and review the response.
+1. **Select** a suggested prompt and review the response.